passportpowell/Project5/README.md

 - Model accuracy displayed through the confusion matrix.
 - Model history showing accuracy and losses of the LSTM model.
 - Model evaluation results on the test set.

-For more comprehensive insights, please visit the [Readme.md file](link-to-readme).

 ### Model Development